 - Select Enabled from the dropdown.
 Click Relaunch Now button.

 Another great technique to get google faster is disabling the DNS preloading.
 This is one of the major features present in the Google Chrome and it helps in saving the cache of the Domain Name Servers.
 This would ultimately assist in loading the browser and even disable them along with saving the cache.

 Go to Setting – Advanced Setting – Privacy.
 Here you will find two options:

-Use a prediction service to help complete searches and URL’s typed in address bar
+- Use a prediction service to help complete searches and URL’s typed in the address bar

 Disable both the services to speed up chrome browser.